spyrosiatrop/ML_Injury_Prediction_Prevathle_RCT/README.md

 1) code for data preparation
 2) code for model development and validation using bootstraping
+3) code for the analysis of the influence of the number of features in model performance (TODO)
+4) code for the analysis of the feature importances (TODO)
-3) objects of the developed models as pickles
+5) objects of the developed models as pickles